Khalil al-Hayya: Personal life

 Seven or eight of al-Hayya's relatives, including his wife, three of his children, and three of his brothers, were killed by Israeli strikes on his home in 2007, in a failed assassination attempt on him.
 One of his sons was killed by an Israeli airstrike in 2008 while leading a rocket brigade.
 Another son, daughter-in-law, and grandson were killed by an airstrike on his home in July 2014 during the 2014 Gaza War.

 During a news conference amid widespread protests over severe electricity shortages, al-Hayya stated "I suffer like you.
 I don’t have electricity in my home" and attributed delays in upgrading the electricity supply lines to the Palestinian Authority.

-He resided in the neighborhood of Shuja'iyya.
+In 2025, The New Arab reported that he resided in the neighborhood of Shuja'iyya until "several years ago".

 Another of al-Hayaa's sons, Himam al-Hayaa, was killed in the Israeli strike on Hamas headquarters in Qatar on 9 September 2025.